 We define the main difference between the two based on how far you’re fishing from shore.
-Anglers agree that 30 meters of water is the accepted line-in-the-sand acting as the border between the two.
+Anglers agree that 30 feet of water is the accepted line-in-the-sand acting as the border between the two.
 Here’s a breakdown of some of the other differences between inshore and offshore fishing:

-When you’re fishing inshore, you’ll usually be within a few miles of shore and, more often than not, within casting distance of it working popular spots like beaches, rocky shorelines, piers, jetties, flats, mangroves and islands with light tackle.
+When you’re fishing inshore, you’ll usually be within a few miles of shore and, more often than not, within casting distance of it working popular spots like beaches, rocky shorelines, piers, jetties, flats, and islands with light tackle.

 Inshore fishing details:

 - Within a few miles of shore, or in water less than 30 feet deep.

 - Light tackle, more casting and use of live and dead bait.

 - Less equipment needed, less reliant on a graph for locating fish.